 As previously stated, the NGO registration process is governed by three statutes.
 As a result, there are Four fundamental categories of NGO registration:

 NGO registration was obtained under the Trusts Act of 1882.
-Generally, governmental charity trusts or private trusts are created to assist members of an insecure and changing social class.
+Generally, governmental charity trusts or private trusts are established to support members of a vulnerable and shifting social class.
 When assessing whether a trust is private or public, the essential question is whether the beneficiaries are a significant portion of the general public.

 Benefits